Skip to main content

 Memory Entry

 Memory entries are the individual knowledge items stored inside a memory.
-When an entry is created or updated, its content is automatically embedded using the configured embedding model.
-The embedding is used for semantic similarity search in the Knowledge module.
+When an entry is created or updated, its content is automatically embedded for semantic similarity search.

 FieldTypeDescription